collapsed-stacks/startups/questions/7261/what-s-the-best-extension-for-a-startup-website.md

 - posted by: [vamsi19294](https://stackexchange.com/users/5521173/vamsi19294) on 2015-09-04
 - score: 0

-<p>That depends on your startup motive, I'd personally prefer .com because of search engine optimization (seo) It's better not to compromise over the this issue otherwise you might regret it later. </p>
+That depends on your startup motive, I'd personally prefer .com because of search engine optimization (seo) It's better not to compromise over the this issue otherwise you might regret it later.

 ## Answer 7354